Macquarie offer for Open Fiber stake could speed single Italy network

 The Italian government sees building ultra-fast broadband as a priority and has called on former phone monopoly Telecom Italia (TIM) and Open Fiber to reach an accord quickly on creating a single network.

-TIM has been in talks for months over a merger of its fibre network assets with those of Open Fiber, but differences over issues like governance and regulation have thwarted efforts.
+TIM has been in talks for months over a merger of its fibre network assets with those of Open Fiber, but differences over issues such as governance and regulation have thwarted efforts.

 Open Fiber is a wholesale-only broadband operator jointly owned by Enel and state lender Cassa Depositi e Prestiti (CDP), while TIM has both a network and a retail business.